seoelab/Seoela-personal-website/content/publication/impact-of-environmental-regulations-on-exporting-firms-in-mexico/index.md

   - "0"
 authors:
   - admin
-abstract: "This paper studies whether spatially targeted air-quality management can reduce emissions

-  without erasing the gains from trade in a middle-income open economy.
+abstract: "This paper studies how spatially targeted air-quality management affects firm emissions, export dynamics, and welfare in a middle-income open economy.
 I examine Mexico’s ProAire programs using the 2011–2020 municipal rollout and linked firm–municipality data.
 A 2005–2018 decomposition shows that the decline in manufacturing emissions intensity was driven mainly by within-industry technique changes rather than output reallocation.
 In difference-in\x02differences estimates, ProAire lowers reported CO2 emissions among RETC reporting firms by about 11 percent.
 Export entry changes little,